Talbia/react/EXPO_PROJECT.md

 Here in the terminal window, type

 - `expo init DoneWithIt`
-> That's the name of the app we're going to build.
+> That's the project name of the app we're going to build.

 Choose a workflow for building this app -
 > We can use one of the `managed workflows or bare workflows`